amruthakrishnap/Anibis.ch-Scrapper/README.md

 1. **Edit the script:**

    Update the `user_data_path` variable in the script to point to your Firefox profile.
 Modify the path according to your operating system.
+For One time you need to run Headful mode to save cookies and bypass        captcha.Then for Next Runs you can do it with headless mode.
+Simply Change Headless=True in the code.

    - **MacOS:**
      ```python